cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 .. figure:: ../_images/cloudera/cloudera-csd-02.png
    :figwidth: 100%
-   :height: 526px
    :width: 800px
    :align: center
    :class: bordered-image

-   **Add Service Wizard, Page 1:** Selecting CDAP (Cask DAP) as the service to be added.
+   **Add Service Wizard:** Selecting CDAP (Cask DAP) as the service to be added.

 Add Service Wizard: Specifying Dependencies
 -------------------------------------------

 The **Hive dependency** is for the CDAP "Explore" component, which is enabled by default.
-Note that if you do not select Hive, you will need to disable CDAP Explore.
+Note that if you do not select Hive, you will need to disable CDAP Explore in a later page when you review these changes.

 .. figure:: ../_images/cloudera/cloudera-csd-03.png
    :figwidth: 100%
-   :height: 526px
    :width: 800px
    :align: center
    :class: bordered-image

-   **Add Service Wizard, Page 2:** Setting the dependencies (in this case, including Hive).
+   **Add Service Wizard, Page 1:** Setting the dependencies (in this case, including Hive).

 Add Service Wizard: Customize Role Assignments
 ----------------------------------------------

-**Customize Role Assignments:** Ensure CDAP roles are assigned to hosts colocated with service or gateway roles for HBase, HDFS, YARN, and (optionally) Hive and Spark.
+**Customize Role Assignments:** Ensure the CDAP Master role is assigned to hosts colocated with service *or* gateway roles for HBase, HDFS, YARN, and (optionally) Hive and Spark.

 .. figure:: ../_images/cloudera/cloudera-csd-04.png
    :figwidth: 100%
-   :height: 526px
    :width: 800px
    :align: center
    :class: bordered-image